tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_postman.md

 {% endif %}

 Clicking the Run in Postman buttons should automatically prompt you to import the collections into Postman.
 If it doesn't work, copy the import link address and, in Postman, click **Import** in the upper-left corner.
-Then click the **Import From Link** tab, paste in the address, and then click **Import**.
+Then click the **Import From Link** tab, paste in the address and click **Import**.

 {: .tip}
 If you'd like to learn more about Postman, listen to this [interview with the Postman founder](https://idratherbewriting.com/2018/01/22/postman-for-docs-podcast/).
 We recorded this as part of the [Write the Docs podcast](http://podcast.writethedocs.org/) and focused on the documentation features within Postman.
 For more information on creating the Run in Postman buttons, see the [Run in Postman button](docapis_doc_getting_started_section.html#runinpostmanbutton) section in the [Getting started tutorial](docapis_doc_getting_started_section.html).